- Peru Support Group

 The UK connection

 As an international financial centre and the home to major mining corporations, the UK plays a critical role in Peru.
 The UK is the second biggest foreign investor in Peru.
-The British government also wields power in international institutions like the G8, World Bank and European Union, making it a major player in rules on transparency, human rights and trade.
+The British government also wields power in international institutions like the G8, World Bank, the Inter-American Development Bank and the European Union, making it a major player in rules on transparency, human rights and trade.

 What we do